 There is really one small "but".
 The manufacturer of these transparent “miracle balls” indicates the diameter of the sphere in outer diameter.
 And since the sphere has a certain wall thickness and anchoring thickness for the join-disconnect operation, the inner diameter will be slightly smaller.

-Creating sets of Platonic and Archimedean bodies, we also adhered to the size of the diameter of the outer sphere.
+Creating sets of Platonic and Archimedean bodies, we also adhered to the outer sphere diameter size.

 Why all this?
 The situation is this.
-The set of “Magic Edges №12” (Platonic Solids) has the sizes of all five polyhedrons are selected in such a way that they can be inscribed in a sphere with a diameter of 110 mm.
-And here we are talking about a sphere that is ideally thin from a mathematical point of view.
+The set of “Magic Edges №12” (Platonic Solids), the sizes of all five polyhedrons, are selected so that they can be inscribed in a sphere with a diameter of 110 mm.
+And here, we are talking about a sphere that is ideally thin from a mathematical point of view.
 Or about a sphere with an inner diameter of 110 mm.
-Therefore, if you buy a set of spheres with an outer diameter of 110 mm (there are such ones on sale), then our five Platonic solids simply do not fit there.
+Therefore, if you buy a set of spheres with an outer diameter of 110 mm (there are such ones on sale), our five Platonic solids do not fit there.
 Why?
-They simply have an internal diameter of less than 110 mm.
+They have an internal diameter of less than 110 mm.

 Nevertheless, all our five Platonic solids perfectly fit into balls with an outer diameter of 120 mm.
 After you close the sphere, there remains a small gap of 4-5 mm, but this can already be attributed to some error.